 “Ada (pictured in her munitions uniform) was born in 1887.
 She was my paternal grandmother and was in service in various places before the war.
 The only definite detail that I have so far is that she was the cook at Ham House, Charlton Kings in 1911.

 We know she worked in Munitions at Quedgeley and I have her triangular On War Service badge with 1918 on it.
 We also have this wonderful photo of her in her munitions uniform.
 We don’t know exactly when she worked here.”

 (To read more about the munitions ‘filling factory’ at Quedgeley visit https://www.quedgeleynews.com/history/raf-quedgeley-in-ww1)

-We also found an autograph book that had belonged to her and was from Naunton Park VAD hospital.
+We also have her autograph book which has references to Naunton Park VAD hospital.
 Again we don’t know what her connection to the hospital was but there are some lovely poems and sketches drawn by recovering servicemen.